ChrisThoung/fsic/examples/klein_1950/README.md

 ## Notes

-Broadly, the notation follows Greene (2012) which, in turn, varies slightly from the original in Klein (1950).
+Broadly, the notation follows Greene (2012) which varies slightly from the original in Klein (1950).
 See the `descriptions` variable in ['klein_model_i.py'](klein_model_i.py) for details of the variables.